The views expressed by the host of this program make more sense than anything.

 But what if the killings are a symptom of a deeper problem?

-It's got a grate on them.
+It's got a grade on them.

-Story um yesterday that you just don't believe, and it just rips your heart out and then makes you mad.
+Story yesterday that you just don't believe, and it just rips your heart out and then makes you mad.

 That's all.